 Bring on the heat: Nasonville Dairy

 This family-owned cheese factory is a Marshfield institution.
-Nasonville Dairy been around 150 years and has been wowing generations of cheese lovers with its unique varieties like Scorpion Cheddar.
+Nasonville Dairy has been around for 150 years and has wowed generations of cheese lovers with unique varieties like Scorpion Cheddar.
 As you might guess, this scorpion has a sting—it tops the charts at 500,000 Scoville Heat Scale Units (that’s hotter than a Habanero pepper)!
 But it’s not even the hottest cheese in this dairy.
 Nasonville‘s Carolina Reaper clocks in at a whopping 1.57-2.2 million Scoville units—that’s a cheese that’s perfect for adventurous eaters (and maybe even home defense)!
 Nasonville makes 80 varieties of cheese, including plenty of delicious mild flavors like Colby Jack Marble Cheese.
-Learn more.

-Carr Valley Cheese has been around for a century, and the current cheesemaker at the helm has won more national and international awards than any cheesemaker in North America.
-Sid Cook is a certified master cheesemaker who received his first cheesemaking license in 1968 at age 16.
+Carr Valley Cheese has been around for a century, and the current cheesemaker at the helm has won more national and international awards than anyone in North America.
+Sid Cook is a certified master cheesemaker who received his first license in 1968 at age 16.
 He’s taken his craft to the highest level, and his Canaria, Sweet Vanilla Cardona and Swiss Almond Cheese Spread all won top honors at the 2016 World Cheese Awards.
-You can buy Sid’s fine cheeses at the Carr Valley Cheese retail outlet in Middleton.